 Due to the large upfront costs of construction and the time to complete a building, most companies and their contractors have to turn to specialist construction finance to fund their projects.
 With this funding, they are able to pay for materials, employ contractors and all the associated works.
 In order to ensure that companies are paid as they do the work, rather than all at the end, there is a system of staged payments to the contractors provided that certain milestones and phases in the construction are carried out correctly.

-There are a number of different type of construction contract formats such as JCT and NEC.
-Such contracts provide a legal binding agreement, for both the client (owner of the site, building or project for example) and the builder, that the job will receive the specific amount of compensation or how payment will be made.
+There are a number of different types of construction contracts that provide a legal binding agreement, for both the client (owner of the site, building or project for example) and the builder, that the job will receive the specific amount of compensation and how payment will be made.

-These major contract types can have many variations and can be customized to meet specific needs of the job.
-Usually payment is made to the builder or contractor in stages based upon certain milestones being achieved.
+These major contract types can have many variations and can be customized to meet the specific needs of the job.
+Usually, payment is made to the builder or contractor in stages based upon certain milestones being achieved.

 Whilst growth finance products could allow the introduction of loans from banks or peer to peer lenders to be used for working capital in the business, it may also make sense to look at the introduction of very specific types of finance called construction finance.